Fiserv/exchange/docs/getting-started/getting-started-maintenance-update-location-dbacontact.md

 tags: [Getting Started, Maintenance, Update Location]
 ---

-# DBA Maintenance
+# DBA Contact Maintenance

-Certain DBA contact information can be updated through a maintenance case in exchange, which will flow through to downstream systems.
+Certain DBA contact information can be updated through a maintenance case in Exchange, which will flow through to downstream systems.

 ## Updating a DBA Contact

-The following fields may be updated for a locations contacts with this case:
+The following fields may be updated for a location's DBA contact with this case:

 *  `contact_first_name`
 *  `contact_last_name`